Trusted WordPress tutorials, when you need them most.

 For more details, see our article on how to add better custom notifications in WordPress.

-Upon activation, visit the Settings » WP Mail SMTP page to configure plugin settings.
+Upon activation, visit the Settings » WP Mail SMTP page to configure some settings.

 WP Mail SMTP settings

-It works with any email service that supports SMTP.
-This includes your free Gmail account as well as Google Workspace, Mailgun, and Sendgrid.
+Plus, it easily integrates with any email service that supports SMTP including your free Gmail account as well as Google Workspace, Mailgun, and SendGrid.

 Choose Other SMTP as mailer

-For details, see our article on how to use SMTP server to send WordPress emails.
+For details, see our article on how to use an SMTP server to send WordPress emails.

 We hope this article helped you learn how to manage WordPress comment notification emails.
-You may also want to see our ultimate step-by-step guide on improving WordPress speed and performance for beginners and how to start an online store.
+You may also want to see our step-by-step guide on how to add reCAPTCHA to the WordPress comments form or our expert tips and tools to combat comment spam in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.